atlanhq/camelot/docs/user/advanced.rst

 .. note:: The last three geometries can only be used with :ref:`Lattice <lattice>`, i.e. when ``mesh=True``.

-Let's generate a plot for each geometry using this `PDF <_static/pdf/foo.pdf>`__ as an example.
+Let's generate a plot for each geometry using this `PDF <../_static/pdf/foo.pdf>`__ as an example.

 .. warning:: By default, :meth:`plot_geometry() <camelot.plot_geometry>` will use the first page of the PDF.
 Since this method is useful only for debugging, it makes sense to use it for one page at a time.
-If you pass a page range to this method, multiple plots will be generated one by one, each popping up as you close the previous one.
+If you pass a page range to this method, multiple plots will be generated one by one, a new one popping up as you close the previous one.
 To abort, you can use ``Ctrl + C``.

 .. _geometry_text: